Simple, reliable queue-based autoscaling for your Rails app. Starting at $0/mo.

 – Sam Wood

 Sidekiq, Resque, Delayed Job, and Que are all supported.
 Even if you split your worker queues across multiple processes, it’s no problem.
 Configure and autoscale each of them independently.
 Worker autoscaling is part of the package, no extra charge.

 The more dynos you use, the more money you save by autoscaling.
 Rails Autoscale is priced accordingly.
 Each plan has access to every Rails Autoscale feature.
 The only difference between plans is the number and type of dynos supported.

 Rails Autoscale was built for Heroku, so the entire documentation site is designed to help you and your Heroku application.
-If you have a question, there’s a good chance I’ve answered it for you on the common questions page.
+If you have a question, there’s a good chance we’ve answered it for you on the common questions page.

 I’m Adam, the founder of Rails Autoscale and a Rails developer like you.
 I personally answer every support request, and it makes my day to help developers run their Heroku apps with confidence.